Combinatorial game theory: Up and down

-Down is strictly negative (↓ < 0), but is infinitesimal.
-Down is defined in Winning Ways for your Mathematical Plays.

 "Hot" games

 Consider the game {1|−1}.
 Both moves in this game are an advantage for the player who makes them; so the game is said to be "hot;" it is greater than any number less than −1, less than any number greater than 1, and fuzzy with any number in between.
 It is written as ±1.
-It can be added to numbers, or multiplied by positive ones, in the expected fashion; for example, 4 ± 1 = {5|3}.
+Note that a subclass of hot games, referred to as ±n for some numerical game n is a switch game.
+Switch games can be added to numbers, or multiplied by positive ones, in the expected fashion; for example, 4 ± 1 = {5|3}.

 Nimbers

 An impartial game is one where, at every position of the game, the same moves are available to both players.
 For instance, Nim is impartial, as any set of objects that can be removed by one player can be removed by the other.
 However, domineering is not impartial, because one player places horizontal dominoes and the other places vertical ones.
 Likewise Checkers is not impartial, since the players own different colored pieces.
 For any ordinal number, one can define an impartial game generalizing Nim in which, on each move, either player may replace the number with any smaller ordinal number; the games defined in this way are known as nimbers.
-The Sprague–Grundy theorem states that every impartial game is equivalent to a nimber.
+The Sprague–Grundy theorem states that every impartial game under the normal play convention is equivalent to a nimber.

 The "smallest" nimbers – the simplest and least under the usual ordering of the ordinals – are 0 and ∗.